-- 1. Ensure that the GPS 12XL is turned off. - 2.
-While holding down the WARK key, hold down the set to turn the unit on.
+- 1. Ensure that the GPS 48 is turned off. - 2.
+While holding down the Key, hold down the key to turn the unit on.
 A warning message will appear with "Yes?" highlighted, and ask you to confirm your selection. - 3.
-If you do not wish to erase all stored data, press and ENTER to cancel the emergency erase. - 4.
+If you do not wish to erase all stored data, select 'No?' by pressing ▶ and errer to cancel the emergency erase. - 4.
 If you do wish to complete the emergency erase, press

-The second page in the GPS 12XI's primary page sequence is the Position Page.
+The second page in the GPS 48's primary page sequence is the Position Page.
 This page shows you where you are, what direction you're heading, and how fast you're going, and it's most useful when you are traveling without an active destination waypoint.
 The graphic heading display at the top of the page indicates the direction you're heading (while you're moving).

-Directly below this display are the track, speed, and trip odometer fields (default).
+Directly below this display are the track, speed, and trip odometer and altitude fields (default).
 Track is the compass direction representing your course over the ground, and speed is how fast you're moving.
-The lower lefthand corner of the page shows your current latitude and longitude in degrees and minutes.
-The GPS 12XL uses this basic information to mark exact positions as waypoints, which help guide you from one place to another.
-The lower right-hand corner of the page contains the altitude field (default).
-Below that field is a 12- or 24-hour clock.
+The center of the page shows your current latitude and longitude in degrees and minutes.
+The GPS 48 uses this basic information to mark exact positions as waypoints, which help guide you from one place to another.
+The lower center of the page is a 12- or 24-hour clock.

-Both the trip odometer and the altitude fields are user selectable, and both offer a trip odometer, trip timer, and elapsed time.
-This way, you can always be sure of viewing this information regardless of the option you've selected to view in the other user-selectable field.
+Both the trip odometer and the altitude fields are user selectable.
+Both fields offer a trip odometer, trip timer, and elapsed time.
+The left field offers additional selections for average speed and maximum speed, the right field for altitude.